 This post contains affiliate links.

 I have scoliosis and I had spinal fusion surgery in 2010.
 I am fused T3-L3.
 About 5 years after my scoliosis surgery, I started getting into running.
 A friend of mine asked me to run a Race for Life 10K with her.
 I had never ran before but I decided to support her.
 At the time, I didn’t have a clue what I was doing, but I followed the training plan and ran my first 10K within 5 weeks.
 I was so proud of myself and after that, I was hooked.
-Fast forward to today, I have been running on and off for 5 years.
+Fast forward to today, I have been running on and off for over 5 years.
 I’m a member of a run club and have ran over 60 parkruns all over the world.
-I have ran many races including 7 half marathons.
+I have ran many races including 7 half marathons (and now, an actual marathon).
 Over the years, I have learnt a lot about running by surrounding myself with many running experts and coaches.
 The main question I always get asked is…

 Should I be running with scoliosis?